 Jerry Reimer of Urban Village Development has a long and successful history of urban infill developments, but he wanted to do something innovative and dynamic at a new site near Papillion, Nebraska.
 The large plot of land was a clean slate, with a lake nearby and some rambling hills (by Nebraska standards, at least).
 He needed a designer’s eye to help him bring his bold plan to reality.

 The Prairie Queen plan

 Opticos responded to Reimer’s call with a detailed master plan for the site, dubbed Prairie Queen.
-The plan encompasses forty verdant acres of Missing Middle Housing, including mansion apartments, fourplexes, and townhouses, all elegantly placed around a refined network of narrow streets and blocks.
+The plan encompasses fifty verdant acres of Missing Middle Housing, including mansion apartments, fourplexes, and townhouses, all elegantly placed around a refined network of narrow streets and blocks.
 Emphasis is placed on walkability first, including thoughtful ways to “park” the site minimally with alley loading and on-street parking, which helps maintain a tranquil vibe and keeps cars from defining the character of the neighborhood.
 Other features include a “center” to come: a series of flexible spaces that can grow into retail and commercial use as market demand matures over time.
 As part of the entitlement package, Opticos provided a Form-Based Code to replace the existing zoning.

 Key to the project is the MM-Interconnect™ system, which presents a suite of simple unit plans that can be deployed across sites to create buildings with character and vibrant neighborhoods of Missing Middle Housing.
 As part of the system and in order to create efficiencies, cost savings, and deliver projects at attainable price points, six unit plans are standardized with the intention that the unit plans can be assembled intelligently into a variety of building types, which in turn can be placed together to create neighborhoods with a lot of variety and character.